 - Reusable Filter: With a reusable filter, simply remove the filter from your unit and hose it off outdoors, be sure the filter is completely dry before placing it back into the unit.
 It is best not to clean the filter indoor as you may clog your drains in the process.
 Keep in mind that you may have to dispose of a reusable filter over time depending on wear and tear.

 - Disposable filter: Simply remove the old air filter and dispose of it (take note of the exact model of filter if you are unsure what to purchase as a replacement).

 DIY Fix #2: Reset Your Breakers

 Your circuit breakers (or “breakers” for short) are switches for electrical connections in your home or business.
 They automatically stop the flow of current in an electric circuit as a safety measure.
 Circuit breakers will “trip” (stop the flow of electricity) when they encounter some electrical disturbance that may cause electrical hazards.
 Often times, these disturbances are not cause for concern.
 However, if they trip your breakers, they’ll keep your outlets and appliances from working until the breaker is reset.

 To reset your breakers, first, find the breaker panel in your home.
 It will likely be located in your garage or basement.
 Locate the breaker that controls your AC unit, switch-off then back-on.
 If your breaker panel is not well labeled, look for any switches not completely on or off and turn them on.

 DIY Fix #3: Open and Unblock All Registers and Air Vents

 If you noticed that the air conditioning in your home or business isn’t working very well, the problem may not lie with the air conditioner at all — rather, it might be the ductwork or ventilation.

 Check all your vents and registers to ensure they are open and unblocked.
 This will include the vents which pull the warm air in (usually located in the hallway or the ceiling) as well as the vents pushing the conditioned air out.

-When to Call a Professional for AC Maintenance and Repairs
+When to Call a Professional for Air Conditioning Maintenance and Repairs